clearhaus/3DSv2-api-documentation/README.md

 ## Status

-The service, sandbox and documentation are all running in beta.
-Beta means functional, but needs polish and/or minor changes.
+The service and sandbox are production ready and live.

+The documentation is subject to changes because of

+1. The practicality of authentications differ from scheme to scheme
+2. The minutiae of a complex specification

 ## About